MM-Ego: Towards Building Egocentric Multimodal LLMs for Video QA: Related Work

 \paragraph{Multimodal Large Language Models.} Recent advancements in Large Language Models~\citep{OpenAI_ChatGPT,touvron2023llama} have sparked significant interest in developing Multimodal Large Language Models (MLLMs) that combine the language understanding capabilities of LLMs with multi-modal perception abilities~\citep{alayrac2022flamingo,instructblip,zhu2023minigpt,mckinzie2024mm1}.
 For video-based MLLMs, most works follow a structure akin to image-based MLLMs.
 To handle the large volume of video frames, some methods reduce the number of frames \citep{damonlpsg2023videollama,wang2024internvideo2,Maaz2023VideoChatGPT,xu2024slowfast}, which results in the loss of many visual details.
 Others extend the LLMs' context length by employing parallel techniques \citep{xue2024longvila}, but this often leads to low training efficiency.
 Unlike these approaches, our method preserves global awareness of the entire video, allows for attention to visual details, and is efficiently trainable.

 \paragraph{Egocentric Video Understanding.} While the growing field of egocentric video understanding is still in its infancy, there have been many influential works.
 For a comprehensive overview of egocentric vision please refer to \cite{plizzari2024outlook}.
 On the data/benchmark side, representative works include Ego4D \citep{grauman2022ego4d}, Ego-Exo4D \citep{grauman2024ego}, and EPIC-KITCHENS-100 \citep{Damen2018EPICKITCHENS}.
 When also considering language, prior work on egocentric video-language benchmarks include QaEgo4D \citep{barmann2022qaego4d} and EgoSchema \citep{mangalam2023egoschema}.
 For understanding long egocentric videos, prior modeling efforts include GroundVQA \citep{di2024groundvqa}, Encode-Store-Retrieve \citep{shen2023encode}, and R-VLM \citep{xu2023retrieval}.
-However, most previous works focus on classic video understanding tasks such as activity recognition and temporal grounding, and hence they do not involve a language model.
-In contrast, we propose to develop a multimodal LLM to tackle open-ended egocentric video-language understanding.
+However, most previous works focus on classic video understanding tasks such as activity recognition and temporal grounding, and hence they do not involve a large language model for complex understanding.
+In contrast, we propose to develop an MLLM to tackle comprehensive egocentric video understanding.